ferrary7/unifyiq-aryan/README.md

 ### MCP (Unification Layer)
 - Unified by `AccountID` and `Jira EpicLink`.
-- If `EpicLink` was missing, we generated a synthetic key by concatenating `AccountName` (Salesforce) and a hash fallback.
+- EpicLinks are mapped to AccountIDs using a deterministic round-robin assignment (for simulation purposes).
-- Orphan Jira issues (with no matching account) are counted separately but not discarded.
+- Jira issues without an `EpicLink` or without a matching account are counted as orphans but not linked to any account.

 ### Insights Endpoints
 - `/insights/top-revenue` → Top accounts by ARR